Who directly purchases SageGlass?

 How much does SageGlass cost?

-The cost of a SageGlass solution depends on the complexity and scope of your project, including project size and product selection, including whether the IGU is double- or triple- paned, whether you select SageGlass Classic or Harmony, and which coatings are included.
+The cost of a SageGlass solution depends on the complexity and scope of your project, including project size, product selection, whether the IGU is double- or triple- paned, and which coatings are included.
 In order to provide the most accurate estimate, please contact us and a local SageGlass representative will get in touch with you quickly.

 For general context: SageGlass is more expensive than just low-e glass plus roller shades, but that's not really an apples-to-apples comparison.
 If you compare SageGlass with more advanced glazing-plus-solar-control solutions, it is cost competitive or even cost neutral.